maweki/ha-decl-tk/readme.md

 * support attributes
 * configuration verification
 * extend configuration to allow for nice entity names, heuristics, other settings.
 Ideally we would like to be able to exclude entities for changing.
+* allow scenes to be checked against the invariants (somehow?)
+* make time tracking configurable

 ### Event Recognition through Metric Temporal Operators